-Licensed Clinical Psychologist Dr. Rebecca Hoffenberg, Psy.D combines her training in CBT and psychodynamic and relational therapy with her use of mindfulness and hypnotic techniques.
-To facilitate growth and change, Dr. Hoffenberg works collaboratively with her clients to identify and alter patterns that are no longer adaptive in order to strengthen their ability to cope with life’s challenges and to improve self-awareness.
-This combination of evidence-based approaches and deep hypnotic work helps her clients understand their motivations and move forward in their lives.
+Licensed Clinical Psychologist Dr. Rebecca Hoffenberg combines her expertise in psychodynamic therapy and person-centered therapy with her knowledge of EMDR, mindfulness, and Cognitive Behavioral Therapy (CBT) to facilitate growth and change.
+Dr. Hoffenberg works in collaboration with her clients to identify and address problematic patterns in order to boost confidence, strengthen resilience to meet life’s challenges, and improve self-awareness.
+This combination of evidence-based approaches and EMDR help her clients understand their motivations so they can move forward in their lives.

 No items found.

-Her education includes her Doctorate in Clinical Psychology from William James College in Boston, MA, where she worked under renowned Clinical Psychologists in the fields of trauma, ptsd, anxiety, depression and psychosis.
-She received specialized training in CBT in a community mental health center, extensive training in person-centered therapy in a private practice in Boston, and training in evidence-based trauma treatment for those struggling with post-traumatic stress disorder at the Manchester VA Medical Center.
-During her time at the VA, she received extensive training from Dr. Mark Gilbertson and Dr. Anita Erazo-Upton, who are leaders in the field of trauma treatment and research.
+Her education includes a Doctorate in Clinical Psychology from William James College in Boston, MA, where she worked under renowned Clinical Psychologists in the fields of trauma, PTSD, anxiety, depression, and psychosis.
+She received specialized training in CBT in a community mental health center and pursued extensive training in person-centered therapy in a private practice in Boston.
+She deepened her experience with evidence-based trauma therapy for those struggling with post-traumatic stress disorder at the Manchester VA Medical Center, where she worked under leaders in the field of trauma therapy and research.

-During her APA-accredited internship, Dr. Hoffenberg worked at a clinic through the National Psychology Training Consortium, where she did rotations in their outpatient mental health clinic and their inpatient facility.
-Through the outpatient clinic, she received extensive training in trauma, grief and various approaches to treating anxiety and depression, which enhanced her ability to help people improve their symptoms while achieving greater self-awareness.
-She also developed a special interest in relationship difficulties, helping patients gain insight into their relational patterns and how these patterns impact their lives.
-On the inpatient unit, Dr. Hoffenberg treated individuals struggling with severe mental illness including psychosis, mania and severe depression, and she worked with clients to enhance their adaptive coping skills and resume their lives.
+This integrative background allows Dr. Hoffenberg to work with a broad range of issues, from mild anxiety to more severe issues, such as eating disorders and advanced trauma.
+During her rotations at the National Psychology Training Consortium, she received extensive training in trauma, grief, and approaches to treating anxiety and depression, which enhanced her ability to help people improve their symptoms while achieving greater self-awareness.
+During this time, she developed an interest in relationship difficulties, with a focus on helping people gain insight into their relational patterns and how these patterns impact their lives.
+On her rotations in the inpatient facility, Dr. Hoffenberg worked with individuals struggling with severe mental illness, including psychosis, mania, and severe depression, and she helped bolster their adaptive coping skills in order to resume their lives.

-After completing her education, Dr. Hoffenberg worked at Long Beach Reach, Inc., an outpatient facility providing therapy for those struggling with chemical dependency and co-occurring mental health difficulties.
-She incorporated insight-oriented interventions with relapse-prevention techniques to assist those seeking treatment for substance abuse to find alternative ways to manage emotional distress, and she developed a passion for helping people understand their complicated relationships with habits and addictions.
-She uses her complex understanding of trauma, addiction, and interpersonal struggles to help her clients understand their struggles and move forward.
+Dr. Hoffenberg advanced her expertise in habits through her work at Long Beach Reach, Inc., an outpatient facility for chemical dependency and co-occurring mental health difficulties.
+By incorporating insight-oriented interventions with relapse-prevention techniques, she assisted those seeking help for substance abuse in finding alternative ways to manage emotional distress; this work deepened her passion for helping people understand their complicated relationships with habits.

-Dr. Hoffenberg is a Licensed Clinical Psychologist who specializes in using hypnosis, mindfulness, and integrative therapy to help her clients make meaningful changes in their lives.
-By integrating her advanced training in CBT, relational and psychodynamic techniques, she help her clients develop a deep understanding of their issues, and she incorporates hypnosis, mindfulness, and other meditative states to allow her clients to address specific issues they would like to change.
+Dr. Hoffenberg is a Licensed Clinical Psychologist who specializes in using Eye Movement Desensitization and Reprocessing (EMDR) and integrative therapy to help her clients make meaningful changes in their lives.
+By integrating her advanced training in CBT and relational and psychodynamic techniques, she helps her clients identify and develop a deep understanding of their issues, and she incorporates EMDR, mindfulness, and other meditative states to enable her clients to address specific issues they would like to change.

-Dr. Hoffenberg believes that a commitment to ongoing learning and the skillful integration of hypnosis can enhance the quality of her clients’ lives.
-Her approach emphasizes the importance of the therapeutic relationship as a crucial agent of change, and she is skilled in forming warm, collaborative relationships with her clients.
-When individuals enhance their insight into the reasons for their behaviors, they are able to foster self-compassion and are capable of making better choices in line with their goals.
+Dr. Hoffenberg’s commitment to ongoing learning and her skillful integration of EMDR results in improved outcomes for her clients and enhances the quality of their lives.
+By emphasizing the importance of the therapeutic relationship as a crucial agent of change, she takes care to form warm, collaborative relationships with her clients.
+When individuals better understand the reasons for their behaviors, they can foster self-compassion and make better choices in alignment with their goals.